zlib-ng/minizip-ng/README.md

 ### Platforms

-The library is supported on Windows, Macintosh, and Linux.
+This library is supported on Windows, Macintosh, and Linux.

 + Windows: Visual Studio 2015
 + Macintosh: XCode